wp-plugins/clickfunnels/readme.txt

 **Yes.** A clickfunnels account is required to use this plugin.
 If you are not already a member you can sign up for your account and transform the way you run your online business.

-== Screenshots ==
-1. Get Your Authentication Key
-2. Connect Plugin to ClickFunnels
-3. Add and Edit Your Pages
-4. Manage All Your Pages
-5. Set as Home Page or 404 Page

 == Changelog ==
 = Version: 1.0.0 =